Residential Net Metering - Time of Use Retail Sales

 which may be modified by the Cooperative from time to time.

-The Nameplate Rating of the member's installed generation system
+The Nameplate Rating of the Customer's installed generation system

 and equipment must not exceed the estimated maximum monthly